tomaszkolonko/buddyfinder/README.md

 ## How to run it

-Clone this repository into a folder of your choice and run npm install in order to install all required nodejs packages:
+Clone this repository into a folder of your choice and run npm install in order to install all required nodejs packages and their dependencies:

 	npm install

 Then you are ready to run the server:

-	node server
+	npm start

 Interact with the server from your browser.